 A second factor is the take up of part time working opportunities by men and women.
 We're proud of the flexible working opportunities we offer to men and women from entry to Executive team roles.
 We recognise that flexible working is important in enabling people to balance their work and other commitments.
-Whilst many men at all levels are taking up the opportunity to work flexibly, the majority of part time opportunities are taken up by women.
+Whilst men at all levels are taking up the opportunity to work flexibly, the majority of part time opportunities are taken up by women.
 People who work reduced hours receive pro-rated bonuses reflecting the hours they work; however, the bonus pay gap calculation does not currently reflect that bonuses may be reduced for people who work part time.
+18 % of relevant people work part-time of which 81.3 % are women.

-We recognise that there is much still to do, and fairness will continue to remain at the heart of our pay policies, and we will continue to review and challenge the gender impact of our performance, pay and bonus decisions to ensure they are fair.
+We recognise that there is much still to do, and fairness will continue to remain at the heart of our pay policies.
+We will continue to review and challenge the gender impact of our performance, pay and bonus decisions to ensure they are fair.
 We will continue to take action to create a better gender balance at all levels of our organisation.

-We believe supporting women to develop throughout their careers is key and we continue to work towards enabling women to make up a representative proportion of our combined senior management group; this is currently 26.7%.
+We believe supporting women to develop throughout their careers is key and we continue to work towards enabling women to make up a representative proportion of our combined senior management group; this is currently 15.4%.